COBISS Platform – Co-operative Online Bibliographic System and Services

 Other applications

-Web application Bibliographies enables you to prepares different versions of reports for personal bibliographies from the COBISS system as well as from the SICRIS system based on bibliographic units of authors processed in the COBISS system.
+Web application Bibliographies enables you to prepares different versions of reports for personal bibliographies from the COBISS system and the SICRIS system based on bibliographic units of authors processed in the COBISS system.
 In the COBISS system you can prepare a report of personal bibliographies for any author or serial.
-In the SICRIS system you can prepare a personal or group bibliography, bibliography evaluated with the ARRS (Slovenian Research Agency) methodology, reports required for electing into academic titles at universities and citation reports (e.g. for research organisations, project groups etc.).
+In the SICRIS system you can prepare a personal or group bibliography, bibliography evaluated with the ARIS (Slovenian Research and Innovation Agency) methodology, reports required for electing into academic titles at universities and citation reports (e.g. for research organisations, project groups etc.).
 By selecting input parameters you can create different reports.

 Most read books is a web application that allows preparing the list of most frequently borrowed items within a certain period of time (based on loan statistics of libraries with automated circulation).